seppeljordan/ardu-serial/README.md

 The path that is returned by the `ser_listarduinos` procedure contains a lot of `..`.
 We need to get rid of this mess.

+## TODO Reimplement the autodetection procedure with libusb

+We should use libusb to detect the arduino.
+That would make a lot more portable code.
+The vendor id of the Arduino is '2341'.
+Here is a listing of the product ids that are known to the software:

+-   **0043:** Uno R3

 # Patch notes

 ## version 2.2

--   The `ser_listarduinos` procedure now returns minimal paths to the detected arduinos without ".." or "." in the path.
+-   The `ser_listarduinos` procedure now returns minimal paths to the detected arduinos without "`/../`" or "`/./`" in the path.

 ## version 2.1